toddjm/projects/accendero/README.md

 the molecule satisfies Lipinski's Rule of 5 for further exploration.
 There are some very nice graphs that I made use of (radar plots) which illustrate the compounds that fulfill or violate the Ro5.

-### Issues

-Working in the python environment is tricky.
-While I was able to create a virtual environment on my Mac, and complete the entire project, I remain more than a little upset that I cannot seem to follow my own installation instructions and get a working copy.

 ### Installation Instructions

 1. Install a fresh version of [Anaconda Navigator](https://www.anaconda.com/).